FOR-THE-HORDE-OPUS/Orgrimmar/README.md

   * The commit log (obtained via gitpython) is formatted into a strings that can be used as training data
 * Utilize AI/ML tooling for data training and prediction
   * We use Keras RNN (Recurrent Neural Network) API of tensorflow in this exercise
+    * RNN can be used in speech recognition, hand-writing, text classification, etc
-  * Data training is applied to recognize relevance between commits and the list of tests
+  * Data training is applied to recognize relevance between commits and the list of tests; i.e. recognizing patterns in code change from commits

 ### The training data